 We all enjoy dining with our friends, family or colleagues.
-Whether you’re booked in to dine in a restaurant, hosting your own lunch or invited to a dinner party hosted by a friends, it’s important to make a good impression as well as having fun.
+Whether you’re dining in a restaurant, hosting your own lunch, or attending a dinner party, everyone wants to make a good impression.
 That’s why a few simple dining etiquette rules and polite table manners can be useful to remember.

-When eating you must have the napkin on your lap at all times until the meal has finished, do not put your elbows on the table as this is seen as impolite and you should always thank the waiter/server.
-These simple table manners apply to all meals whether formal or informal.
+There are quite a few etiquette rules for eating socially.
+For example, you will need to keep a napkin on your lap at all times to catch food spillages and remain well-kept.
+Furthermore, you should never put your elbows on the table as others find this impolite.
+Finally, in keeping politeness, you should always thank your waiter/server.
+These simple table manners apply to all meals, whether formal or informal.

 Share this Image On Your Site